Buchan Offshore Wind is a new floating offshore wind project, with a key role in Scotland's economic future and the fight against climate change.

 The Scottish Government's Adopted Sectoral Marine Plan identified the areas of sea that were available for the submission of bids as part of the ScotWind leasing process and was adopted in October 2020 following extensive consultation.

 Buchan Offshore Wind Ltd was delighted to secure the rights to develop the NE8 site, with an option agreement covering an area of 330 km2 approximately 75km north-east of Fraserburgh, with water depths of 75-110 metres.
 At this distance from shore a windfarm at this location is expected to have very limited, if any, visual impact and is further from protected ornithological sites on Scotland's coastline than current operational windfarms in Scottish Waters.
-The site was identified by the Sectoral Marine Plan as having the potential to generate up to 1GW of clean, green renewable energy, which could power the equivalent of up to 900,000 homes.
+The site was identified by the Sectoral Marine Plan as having the potential to generate up to 1GW of clean, green renewable energy, which could power the equivalent of up to 1.4 million homes.

 The wind turbines will be fixed to floating structures which will be moored and anchored to the seabed.
 Our preferred technology is BW Ideol's Damping Pool technology, which has already been successfully installed off the coasts of France and Japan.